electricimp/vscode/README.md

 #### Installation From The Visual Studio Marketplace ####

 The [Visual Studio Marketplace](https://marketplace.visualstudio.com/VSCode) can be accessed through Visual Studio Code itself.
-We will add further instructions here when the Extension becomes available in the Marketplace.
+Please refere to the Marketplace [documentation](https://code.visualstudio.com/docs/editor/extension-gallery) for more details.
+Search for "Electric Imp Squirrel" extension and click the "Install" button next to it.

 #### Installation From A .VSIX File ####